Psychotherapy: What It Is, How It Works, and When It Can Help

 Questions to ask before starting

-• Do they have experience with the kind of difficulty you want to work on?
+• Do they have experience with the type of difficulty you want to work on?

 • What approach do they use, and why might it fit your situation?

-• What are the fee, cancellation policy, session length and likely review points?
+• What are the fees, cancellation policy, session length, and likely review points?

 • What are the limits of confidentiality, especially around risk and safeguarding?